 (f) light, ignite, start or burn, or cause, suffer or allow to be lighted, ignited, started or burned, any fire in the open air or within any portable incinerator, chiminea or other portable appliance or device for any purpose unless expressly exempted under Section 4.5.1 of this Bylaw;

-If the Open Burning is in your yard or on your property and done for the purpose of cooking food, then a permit is NOT required and falls under 4.5.1 of the bylaw.
+If the Open Burning is in your yard or on your property and done for the purpose of cooking or smoking food, then a permit is NOT required and falls under 4.5.1 of the bylaw.